pelion travel guide

 Where should I stay in Pelion?

 Popular base towns include Portaria and Tsagarada for mountain village atmosphere, or coastal areas near Mylopotamos and Damouchari for beach access.
-Many visitors choose mountain villages as they offer easy access to both hiking trails and beaches within a short drive.
-Traditional stone guesthouses and small hotels are the most common accommodation types.
+Traditional stone guesthouses offer authentic experiences.

 What are the must-see attractions in Pelion?

-Don't miss the historic village of Makrinitsa with its thousand-year-old plane tree, the pristine Mylopotamos beach, and the charming fishing cove of Damouchari.
-The traditional villages of Portaria and Tsagarada offer authentic Greek mountain culture and stunning architecture.
-The combination of forest hiking trails and secluded beaches makes Pelion unique among Greek destinations.
+Don't miss Makrinitsa village with its thousand-year-old plane tree, pristine Mylopotamos beach, and charming Damouchari fishing cove.
+Traditional villages offer authentic Greek mountain culture and stunning architecture.

 Do I need a car to explore Pelion?